lucaferranti/ForwardModeAD/README.md

 # ForwardModeAD
 [![license: MIT][mit-img]](LICENSE)[![docs-dev][dev-img]][dev-url]![lifecycle](https://img.shields.io/badge/lifecycle-maturing-orange)

-**NOTE**: project at early stages, everything can change overnight!

 Lightweight library for forward-mode automatic differentiation using dual numbers and functions overloading.
 It can compute the derivative, gradient and jacobian of any function, as long as it is written as a combination of [overloaded functions](https://forwardmodead.readthedocs.io/en/latest/api/overloaded.html).